Back to Blog

 There are four steps in the lifecycle of an ATO attack:

-Cybercriminals know users commonly reuse the same password across different services; so obtaining stolen credentials is their first step.
-Due to data leaks and massive data beaches, there are billions of compromised credentials being traded and sold on the dark web and public Internet.
+- Cybercriminals know users commonly reuse the same password across different services; so obtaining stolen credentials is their first step.
+Due to data leaks and massive data breaches, billions of compromised credentials are traded and sold on the dark web and the public Internet.

-The next step for the attacker is to test the stolen credentials against the target service.
+- The next step for the attacker is to test the stolen credentials against the target service.
 These can be manual or automated attacks with bots using credential stuffing tactics.
-It is estimated that with these bots, they are able to access 3 to 8% of the accounts, depending on the target.
+It is estimated that with these bots, they can access 3 to 8% of the accounts, depending on the target.

-Often the data extracted from one account leads to more ATO and other forms of cyber attacks.
-For example, if an email account can be compromised with an ATO attack, the attacker can use it to reset passwords on other accounts and use phishing tactics to defraud the victim’s personal contacts.
+- Often the data extracted from one account leads to more ATO and other forms of cyberattacks.
+For example, if an email account can be compromised with an ATO attack, the attacker can use it to reset passwords on other accounts and use tactics to defraud the victim’s personal contacts.